CosmosDB/labs/java/labs/01-creating_partitioned_collection.md

         foodInteractionsFlux.flatMap(interaction -> customContainer.createItem(interaction)).collectList().block();
     ```

     > The ``createItem`` method of the ``CosmosAsyncContainer`` class takes in an object that you would like to serialize into JSON and store as a document within the specified container.
-The ``id`` property, which here we've assigned to a unique Guid on each object, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a container.
+The ``id`` property, which here we've assigned to a unique UUID on each object, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a container.

 1. Add a second foreach block that writes the value of the newly created resource ``id`` properties to the console: